 “This country is blessed with such an incredible wealth of heritage”, argues Heatherwick, “that we can’t use the same formula for all of them.
 We have to find new ways to respect, care for and love them.”

 And find it he has.
-Do not be misled by those who will inevitably decry Coal Drops Yard as a conceited and inauthentic gimmick that mauls a historic building.
-For in the sheer people-focused inventiveness and creativity of his reinterpretation of the building’s innate oddities and rooftop narrative – which quite literally comes complete with cliff-hanger ending – Heatherwick has once again proved himself to be a master architectural storyteller in the colourfully eccentric manner of Baz Luhrmann or Roald Dahl.
+Do not be misled by those who will inevitably decry Coal Drops Yard as a conceited and inauthentic gimmick that mauls a historic building for crass consumerist gain.
+For in its soulful human empathy, in its irrepressible reinterpretation of the building’s innate oddities and most of all in its scintillating, edge-of-your-seat rooftop cliffhanger, Heatherwick has once again proved himself to be a master architectural storyteller in the colourfully eccentric manner of a Baz Luhrmann or Roald Dahl.

 Architect: Heatherwick Studio